 Fostering Spiritual Vitality

 Fostering spiritual vitality encompasses our efforts in spiritual integration and the arts.
-The spiritual integration group at the Cobb Institute explores diverse possibilities for embodied wisdom and emotional intelligence in daily life, as responsive to a healing spirit at work in the world.
+Through spiritual integration we explore diverse possibilities for embodied wisdom and emotional intelligence in daily life, as responsive to a healing spirit at work in the world.
 We seek to learn from and offer resources for multiple faith communities, to honor many different ways of wisdom, and to welcome both traditional and novel expressions of spirituality.

 Our understanding of spirituality and the arts includes the following principles: